Ocracoke Things To Do

 - 999 Irvin Garrish Highway, Ocracoke Community Center

-Aerobics, toning and strength building classes for people of all levels and ages are offered weekday mornings at the Community Center.
-The classes are free and meet on Monday, Wednesday and Friday at 7:30 a.m. from May until October and at 8 a.m. during the winter months.
+Aerobics, Tabata, toning and strength-building classes for people of all levels and ages are offered weekday mornings at the Community Center.
+The classes are free and meet on Monday, Wednesday and Friday at 7:30 a.m. and Tuesday and Thursday at 8:30 a.m. from April until October.
+Classes offered in the winter months start 30 minutes later.
 All equipment is supplied.

 Halo Hair Studio